EOEPCA/deployment-guide/docs/scripted-example-deployment.md

 The script `eoepca-protection.sh` introduces two users `eric` and `bob` to demonstrate the application of authorized access to various service endpoints: ADES, Workspace API and dummy-service (simple endpoint used for debugging).

-Thus, the users must first be created in the login-service and their unique IDs passed to the protection script.
+Thus, the users must [first be created](#create-test-users) in the login-service and their unique IDs passed to the protection script.

 ```
 Usage: eoepca-protection.sh <action> <eric-id> <bob-id> <public-ip> <domain>
 ```

-### Test Users
+### Create Test Users

-#### Create Users

 Access the login-service web interface (`https://auth.<domain>/`) as user admin using the credentials configured via `LOGIN_SERVICE_ADMIN_PASSWORD`.